seanox/pdf-service/manual/Introduction.md

 [Open HTML to PDF](https://github.com/danfickle/openhtmltopdf).

-The static service contains an abstraction of templates, an API for templates, renderer and markup generators, a markup generator with preview function and mock-up data support.
+The static service contains an abstraction of templates, an API for templates, renderer and markup generators, a built-in markup generator, and a preview function with mock-up data support.

-The templates supports includes and independent areas for header, content and footer, which are assembled by overlay for each page.
-Header and footer are borderless overlays and can therefore also use the border area of the content.
+Templates support includes, locale-dependent CSS, native page numbers and total page numbers, as well independent areas for header, content and footer, which are assembled by overlay for each page.
+Header and footer are borderless and can therefore also use the border area of the content.

 Locale dependent CSS and native page numbers and total page number are supported.